flaviusb/kropaya/bootstrap/notes.md

 Note:

+###Locatives

+- Variables, through quantification.
+Available both inside the scope of a statement that is typed by a signature, as well as in the signature itself
+- capabilites/unforgeable names
+- selection/projection things, made available through labels
+- by-nameish-things, like procs, fns, methods, predicates etc

 &foo = literal foo label

 ∀ gives polymorphism as such.
 ∃ gives parametrisation ie functors/modules.
-λ gives free variables as such.
+λ gives free variables as such. ı gives a fresh variable μ gives a fixpoint; this is useful for mutual recursion ie 'μ x y.' for x and y as mutually recursive.
-Everything that is not quantified is assumed to be a bound variable as such.
+Everything that is not quantified is assumed to be not a variable as such - ie another kind of locative..

 {} are products, and can be used to declare type or data
 <> are sums, and can be used to declare type or data